Creating Custom Fields with Values Derived from Summary Search Results

 Current Limitations for Summary Search Custom Fields

 • Custom field values from summary search results are never stored.
 Field values are always calculated dynamically at runtime.
-A user may be able to edit values, depending on the display options set for the custom field, but the edited values are not stored.
-Also, because its values are not stored, the field is not available in search results, including lists based on saved searches.
+A user may be able to edit values, depending on the display options set for the custom field, but the edited values aren't stored.
+Also, because its values aren't stored, the field can't be used in search results, including lists based on saved searches.

 • Calculated values for summary search custom fields can vary for users with various permissions.
 Summary search results are rolled up for the records to which the current user has access.
 Because users with various permissions can have access to different sets of records, the calculated value of the field can vary per user.